sumit-gole/TCS-Off-Campus/Common Multi. Factor/README.md

   From the inputs given above:

-  Initial time:   14h 30m

-  After x hours, i.e after 3 hours

-  Current time:   18h 00m

-  The time after 3 hours should be 17h 30m which is the correct time.

-  The new watch is working slow.
+  Number of army soldiers:   10

+  Number of navy soldiers:   20

+  A common multiplication factor  for both 10 and 20 are 10.
+  As we need to find maximum number of soldiers in each row, if there are 10 soldiers in each row in the parade,
+	  A A A A A A A A A A A
+	  B B B B B B B B B B B
+	  B B B B B B B B B B B

+  They can march in 10 rows of army soldiers and 5 rows of navy soldiers such that every row has the same number of soldiers and no rows contain a combinantion of both.
+  Hench, the output is 10.

 ```

 ### Contraints:
 ```
-0 <= h <= 24
-0 <= m <= 60
-0 <= h <= 24
-0 <= m <= 60
+0 < A <= 10000
-0 <= k <= 24
+0 < B <= 10000
 ```

 ### The input format for testing :
-The candidate has to write the code to accept 5 input(s).
+The candidate has to write the code to accept 2 input(s).

-- First input - Accept value for h (Positive integer number)
+- First input - Accept value for A (Positive integer number)
-- Second Input - Accept value for m (Positive integer number)
+- Second Input - Accept value for B (Positive integer number)
-- Third Input - Accept value for h1 (Positive integer number)
-- Fourth Input - Accept value for m1 (Positive integer number)
-- Fifth Input - Accept value for X (Positive integer number)

 ### The Output format for testing:
 The output should be an integer number or print the message (if any) given in the problem statement (Check the output in Example 1, Example 2)